Winter Garden Theatre: 2000s to present

 Mamma Mia! was booked for the Winter Garden shortly after Cats closed, with a premiere in October 2001.
 Following the Shuberts' discussions with GM, the theater was renamed the Cadillac Winter Garden Theatre in May 2002.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Winter Garden.
 At the beginning of 2007, GM's sponsorship ended and the venue returned to its original name.
 Mamma Mia! was similarly long-running, transferring to the Broadhurst in 2013 to make way for Rocky the Musical.
 Rocky opened in 2014 and ran for 188 performances.
 This was followed in 2015 by a short run of Wolf Hall Parts One & Two, as well as a much longer run of School of Rock, which closed in early 2019 after over 1,300 performances.
 Beetlejuice opened in April 2019, but the Shuberts announced the same December that Beetlejuice would be relocated to make way for a revival of Meredith Willson's The Music Man.

-In March 2020, the theater closed due to the COVID-19 pandemic; Beetlejuice's run, which had been scheduled to end that June, ended prematurely due to an extension of the COVID-19 closure.
+All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
+Beetlejuice's run, which had been scheduled to end that June, ended prematurely due to an extension of the COVID-19 closure.
+The musical eventually relocated to the Marquis Theatre in 2022.
 During its closure, a stagehand at the Winter Garden died after falling while taking down props for Beetlejuice in November 2020; the Occupational Safety and Health Administration fined the Shuberts as a result.
-The theater also served as the venue for the 74th Tony Awards in September 2021.
+The theater also hosted the 74th Tony Awards in September 2021.
 The Winter Garden reopened on December 20, 2021, with previews of The Music Man, which officially opened in February 2022.
-The Music Man ran for 374 performances through January 2023, and Back to the Future: The Musical is then scheduled to open at the theater in August 2023.
+The production ran for 374 performances through January 2023.
+Back to the Future: The Musical opened at the theater in August 2023 and closed in January 2025 after 597 performances.
+This was followed by a two-month run of the stage adaptation of the film Good Night, and Good Luck in 2025, starring George Clooney; Good Night, and Good Luck set the theater's box office record, grossing $4,238,813 over eight performances during the week of May 19–25, 2025.
+A six-month-long revival of Mamma Mia! opened at the Winter Garden in August 2025.

 Notable productions

-Productions are listed by the year of their first performance.